CanonKLZ/picoCTF2025-writeups/Cryptography/Guess My Cheese/Part 2/solution.md

 ### Updated findings
 1. Before the hash is produced, the cheese name MUST be in lowercase, remain the whitespace and special symbols, and convert to bytes using UTF-8 encoding.
-2. Salt is added at the end (Postfix) and as raw bytes.
+2. Salt needed to be converted to raw bytes before append to the end of cheese bytes.

 Then using the findings, you can create script(s) to compute a rainbow table.